kantu-lang/kantu/docs/guide.md

 In Kantu, the smallest "shareable" unit of code is the _package_.
 Kantu packages are roughly analogous to npm packages or Rust crates.

-A package consists of a `pack.omlet` file and one or more `.k` files.
+A package consists of a `pack.yscl` file and one or more `.k` files.
 The `.k` files are held in a `src` directory.